Buildbot no longer supports Python 2.7 on the Buildbot master.

 setState methods to get and set state values for the scheduler.

-Active scheduler instances should use these functions to store persistent scheduler state, such that if they fail or become inactive, other instances can pick up where they leave off.
+Active scheduler instances should use these functions to store persistent scheduler state, such that if they fail or become inactive, other instances can pick up where they left off.

 A scheduler can cache its state locally, only calling